 GLOBAL MARKETS-Stocks, oil fall further on accelerating coronavirus concerns

-Stocks across the globe fell on Tuesday to their lowest since early December and the benchmark U.S. debt yield hit a record low on concerns about the economic hit of the spread of the novel coronavirus.
-The market selloff accelerated after the U.S. Centers for Disease Control and Prevention said Americans should begin to prepare for community spread of the new coronavirus.
+Stocks and oil prices tumbled on Tuesday and the benchmark U.S. debt yield hit a record low on growing concern about the effects of the spread of the novel coronavirus on the global economy.
+The market sell-off accelerated after the U.S. Centers for Disease Control and Prevention said Americans should begin to prepare for community spread of the virus.

-Oil prices continued to fall while the yen strengthened against the dollar end euro, in signs that traders were in search of relatively safer assets.
+The Japanese yen strengthened against the dollar for a third session running, in a sign that traders were in search of relatively safer assets.
 The flu-like virus has now infected more than 80,000 people, 10 times more cases than the SARS coronavirus.
+Several European countries were dealing with their first infections, feeding worries about a pandemic.

-The World Health Organization, however, has said the epidemic in China, where the epidemic began in December, peaked between Jan.
+The World Health Organization, however, has said the epidemic in China, where it began in December, peaked between Jan.
 23 and Feb.
 2 and has been declining since.
-On Wall Street, where stocks fell the most in two years on Monday, indexes shed over 2% at session lows.
+On Wall Street, where stocks fell the most in two years on Monday, indexes shed over 3% at session lows.

-"For the first time in a while we're finally waking up to the fact that this issue could go on for a while and have a significant impact on Chinese and global economic growth and potentially the United States," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.
+"For the first time in a while we're finally waking up to the fact that this issue could go on for a while and have a significant impact on Chinese and global economic growth and potentially the United States," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin.
 "When people react to it because they don't travel or go to restaurants or go shopping, that'll have an immediate impact on the economy.
-It depends how long it goes an how wide the spread," he adding, advising that investors wait for at least two days of gains before buying stocks again.
+It depends how long it goes an how wide the spread," he said.

-MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.14% higher, while Japan's Nikkei , catching up to the sell-off after a Monday holiday, lost 3.34%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.14% higher, while Japan's Nikkei futures lost 0.56%.
 BET ON RATE CUTS

-The risks are such that bond markets are starting to bet central banks will have to ride to the rescue with new stimulus.
+The risks are such that bond markets are betting that central banks will have to ride to the rescue with new stimulus.
 Futures for the Federal Reserve funds rate have surged in the last few days to price in a 50-50 chance of a quarter-point rate cut as early as April.
 In all, they imply more than 50 basis points of reductions by year end.

 The indication of falling U.S. rates hit the dollar against a basket of its peers.
 "Signs of the USD being penalized for having a central bank with some capacity to cut rates raises the question of whether rate spreads are likely to become a key driver any time soon," said Alan Ruskin, chief international strategist at Deutsche Bank.